Looking for a last-minute gift? Give a subscription box instead

 $12.50 to $16.66 from Book of the Month

 Do you have a bookworm on your list?
 A subscription to the Book of the Month Club could be an ideal gift.
 The company curates a list of books every month, many of which are recently released titles.
-Most are fiction, spanning a range of genres, from science fiction to romance (there are occasional non-fiction books in the mix too).
+Most are fiction, spanning a range of genres, from science fiction to romance (there are occasional nonfiction books in the mix, too).
 You recipient will be able to pick the book that seems most interesting to them—or if they’re still working on last month’s book, they can choose to skip the month.

 Barkbox

 For the dog lover in your life, Barkbox is a great holiday present.
 Every month, they’ll receive a box of toys and treats for their pup.
 Your recipient can include details about their dog’s size and preferences to get a box customized to their needs.
-Some of the products in the boxes are unique to Barkbox, and there are sometimes even fun theme boxes, like Knights of the Hound Table (which includes medieval-themed toys, like a dragon toy) and Throwbark Thursday (retro looking toys, like a roller skate chew toy).
+Some of the products in the boxes are unique to Barkbox, and there are sometimes even fun theme boxes, like Knights of the Hound Table (which includes medieval-themed toys, like a dragon toy) and Throwbark Thursday (retro-looking toys, like a roller skate chew toy).

 If you have someone on your list who loves to travel, GlobeIn is a great subscription box option.
 The company works with artisans from around the world on products based on traditional designs.
 The items span home goods, jewelry, and fashion accessories like scarves.
 Think: Colorful handblown wine glasses from Mexico, wood carved earrings from India, and plates with Turkish patterns on them.
 The boxes come with cards with details about the country where the products originated and the people who made them.
 And the best thing about the boxes is that they support the communities who made them.
 By placing large orders of their products, GlobeIn is able to support artisans in remote areas that would never have such a large, global audience.